LLNL/scr/doc/rst/users/overview.rst

 :code:`mpirun` in the job batch script.

-Of the set of nodes used by the previous run, the restarted run should use as many of the same nodes as it can to maximize the number of files available in cache.
+Of the set of nodes used by the previous run, the restarted run should try to use as many of the same nodes as it can to maximize the number of files available in cache.
 A given MPI rank in the restarted run does not need to run on the same node that it ran on in the previous run.